wilsonsiaw/wilsonsiaw/README.md

 The GitHub readme for the project can be found [here](https://github.com/wilsonsiaw/github_user_search_app).
 The live version of the application is available [here](https://github-user-search-app-ten-pearl.vercel.app/).

-<h4>Animated Clock</h4>
+<h4>To-do Application</h4>
 <p>
-  In this, project I built a live animated clock using HTML, CSS, and JavaScript.
-The clock has hour and minute hands that move and tell the time.
+  In this project, I built a to-do application that helps users track their daily activities or tasks.
+It allows users to add new tasks to a task list.
+Remove tasks and also mark tasks as
+  completed.
 </p>

-The GitHub readme for this project can be found [here](https://github.com/wilsonsiaw/animated_clock).
-The live implementation of the project is available [here](https://wilsonsiaw.github.io/sign-up-form/).
+The GitHub readme for this project can be found [here](https://github.com/wilsonsiaw/ToDo-Application).
+The live implementation of the project is available [here](https://todo-application-iota-topaz.vercel.app/).

 <h2>Social Media</h2>